PEM, keystore, and truststore files#

 The JKS truststore file is a list of Certificate Authorities trusted by Java to validate private keys.
 The truststore file is provided as part of your Java installation.

 Truststore files contain certificates of trusted TLS/SSL servers, or of Certificate Authorities trusted to identify servers.
 For securing access to the Presto coordinator through HTTPS, the clients can configure truststores.
-For the Presto CLI to trust the Presto coordinator, the coordinator’s certificate must be imported into the CLI’s truststore.
+For the Presto CLI to trust the Presto coordinator, the coordinator’s certificate must be imported to the CLI’s truststore.

 You can either import the certificate to a custom truststore, or to the system default truststore.
 However, the default truststore is likely to be overwritten by the next Java version update, so a custom truststore is recommended.